Azure/connectthedots/Devices/DirectlyConnectedDevices/NodeJS/Tessel.io/Tessel_io_setup.md

     displayname: 'Tessel',
     organization: 'MS Open Tech',
     location:  'Here'

+For WIfi connection, enter the SSID and key for your access point

+    ssid: '[SSID]',
+    password: '[Key]',
+    security: 'wpa2',
+    timeout: 30

 ##Run the app##

 Start the app typing the following command in a command prompt from the project's folder